 Can I share my MAXQDA project with colleagues who don't have the software?Yes!
 MAXQDA offers a free Reader version that lets anyone view your projects without needing a paid license.
 Your colleagues can open projects, read documents, view codes, and see your visualizations.
 They just can't make changes or add new coding.
 This makes it easy to share your work with supervisors, team members, or clients who need to review but not edit your analysis.
 The Reader version is available as a free download from the MAXQDA website.

 Can MAXQDA handle large datasets with hundreds of documents?Yes, MAXQDA is built to handle large research projects.
 Users regularly work with hundreds or even thousands of documents without performance issues.
 The software lets you organize files into document groups and sets, making large collections manageable.
 For very large projects, you'll want a computer with decent RAM (8GB minimum, 16GB recommended).
-Some researchers working with extensive video data report occasional slowdowns, but text analysis remains smooth even with massive datasets.
+Some researchers working with extensive video data report occasional slowdowns or crashes, but text analysis remains smooth even with massive datasets.
 The search tools are especially helpful when working with large collections, letting you quickly find relevant content across all your materials.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry